 6. Get support from people that inspire you.
 We live in a highly connected time where you can reach out to anyone.
 If you are resourceful enough to utilise the right channels for your purpose, it will be easy to build up a network that you can tap on.

 7. Realize that all great companies fail on the way to greatness.
 The important thing is how you handle situations when you hit those barriers.
 Great companies power through their difficulties.
 The ones you've never heard about gave up.
 Elon Musk, Steve Jobs, Jack Ma, indeed all great founders, struggled many times on the way to building great companies - they succeeded to a large degree through sheer perseverance and creatively thinking up solutions

 What are the top five things that you look out for in founders - how do you know when you've found the right ones?

 1. Someone with great ambition and vision.
 A motivated self-starter who is able to work towards actualising their ideas.

-2. A clear “spike”, for example, something an entrepreneur really excels at.
-It can be coding, products, a specific industry, leadership or similar.
+2. A clear "spike", for example, is something an entrepreneur really excels at.
+It can be coding, products, a specific industry, leadership, or similar.
 Your strongest asset and something that becomes your defining factor.

 3. Drive and tenacity.
 We are looking for people who will run to the ends of the world to achieve their vision.
 Daredevils and creative thinkers who are able to circumvent multiple barriers to entry and any challenges that are typical for startups.
 Great founders like Elon Musk didn't build SpaceX and Tesla without overcoming huge challenges.
 We are looking for similar levels of drive and tenacity in our founders.